Rheem Manufacturing Company: 2019-present

 In 2024, Rheem released its sixth annual sustainability report.
 The report detailed Rheem’s progress toward reducing GHG emission rates and moving its manufacturing sites to a Zero Waste to Landfill status.
 Also that year, Rheem Manufacturing was named the ENERGY STAR Partner of the Year, an award it has received for four consecutive years.
+In July of that year, Rheem's Fort Smith facility highlighted its sustainability initiatives, which include reducing energy consumption and minimizing waste.
+In July 2024, Rheem donated $10,000 to Habitat for Humanity International headquartered in Atlanta.
 In September at the Sustainability Innovation Awards, Rheem was awarded the Sustainable Heating, Ventilation, and Air Conditioning (HVAC) Product of the Year for Rheem Manufacturing Middle East for their ducted inverter air-conditioning units.
+In September 2024 and 2025, Rheem employees packed meals for the 9/11 Day Meal Pack program that honors the 9/11 National Day of Service and Remembrance.
+In October, the company established a regional headquarters in Saudi Arabia and opened its 27th Innovation Learning Center (ILC) in the country.
+Through the ILCs, Rheem offers hands-on training to meet regional sustainability needs.
+In December 2024, the company partnered with Plumbing Express to donate water heaters across Sarasota.
+This was part of a hurricane relief initiative.